magnushm/magnushm.github.io/content/work.md

 #### Currently:

--  I'm painting inspired by early russian suprematism and cubism and working on deconstructing the stylistic and visual tropes of said movement.
-Some of these are up on my instagram page, but I'm fairly sick of social media so I won't be posting more of them.
+- Inspired by early russian suprematism and cubism and working on deconstructing the stylistic and visual tropes of said movement.
-- I'm building eurorack modules out of electronic waste.
+- Building eurorack modules out of electronic waste.
-- I'm teaching myself programming.
+- Teaching myself programming.
-- I'm exploring the relationship of non-physical "*art*"-art and classical art forms like sculpture and painting.
+- Exploring the relationship of non-physical "*art*"-art and classical art forms like sculpture and painting.
 It's more philosophy than theory.
-- I'm recording a tape for Frøya Records. https://froyarecords.bandcamp.com/
+- Releasing a tape at Frøya Records. https://froyarecords.bandcamp.com/
-- I'm exploring design aesthetics and code and starting my own design firm from scratch.
-- I'm designing and constructing multifunctional, modular furniture out of pallets with hand tools as a commentary on the realities of renting and having to move around alot in a weird economy.
+- Designing  multifunctional, modular furniture out of pallets with hand tools as a commentary on the realities of renting in Oslo, Norway.

 ## etc: